Darłowo: 19th and early 20th centuries

 In 1935 the German Army Rügenwalde|Firing Test Range Rügenwalde-Bad, designed for testing heavy guns, including long-range railway guns such as Krupp K5, was built between Rügenwalde's harbour Rügenwaldermünde and the village of Suckow.
 Some of the largest guns in military history were tested here: Schwerer Gustav and Mörser Karl.
 Gun barrels with a length of up to 47 m were tested.
 For long-distance tests, target areas within the Baltic Sea North of Großmöllendorf and Henkenhagen (about 80 km away from Rügenwaldermünde) and North of Dievenow and Swinemünde (120 to 130 km away) were used.
 The test site was visited by high-ranking officers of the German Army, Air Force and Navy, including Admiral of the Fleet Erich Raeder and field marshals von Rundstedt, Wilhelm Keitel and Hermann Göring.

-During World War II, the Germans Nazi government operated a forced labour subcamp of the Stalag II-B prisoner-of-war camp for Allied POWs in the town.
+During World War II, the German Nazi government operated a forced labour subcamp of the Stalag II-B prisoner-of-war camp for Allied POWs in the town.
+During World War II the town was used to house families made homeless after the Allied bombing of Hagen and Bochum in the Ruhr district.
+Shortly before the end of World War II, numerous German refugees from the provinces of East Prussia and Reichsgau Danzig-West Prussia arrived in the region.
+In early 1945, about 5,600 people escaped by ships of Operation Hannibal before Soviet Troops reached the town on 7 March 1945.
+About 3,500 citizens remained in the town or returned again after failing to escape.